jayalloyd/StayNest/README.md

 StayNest is a mini clone of Airbnb — a full-stack web application where users can browse, book, and list properties for short-term stays.
 Built using Node.js, Express.js, MongoDB, and EJS.

+##
+Note:  Since this is a full-stack application with sensitive logic, the live deployment is private to prevent security exploits.
+Please see the video walkthrough below for a full feature demo.
+##

+## Output Demo:

+https://github.com/user-attachments/assets/71f1c8a0-1a79-465e-bb10-8533bdbad419

-🚧 Project Status
+## 🚧 Project Status

 This project is now finished. 🎉

-Output Demo:

-https://github.com/user-attachments/assets/71f1c8a0-1a79-465e-bb10-8533bdbad419

 ⚡ Note: This project was built as part of the Apna College Delta Web Development Course.
 The main goal was to practice full-stack development concepts.
 I extended/customized some parts to improve my learning.

 ## 🧠 Technical Challenges & Solutions